 \subsubsection{Topic detector}

 For the topic detection model we use the TextRazor API~\cite{textrazor}.
-The model receives speech transcription as input and employs state-of-the-art NLP methods to analyze and extract information from the text.
-The TextRazor API can be used for tasks, such as entity recognition, topic tagging, spelling correction, and more.
-In this study, we used the topic tagging component to perform topic detection on the output of Deep Speech.
+The model receives transcripts as input and employs state-of-the-art NLP methods to analyze and extract information from the text.
+When given a transcript, TextRazor outputs pairs that consist of a topic and its confidence score.
+For each topic, the confidence score is a number between zero and one that reflects how sure the model is of its prediction.
+The TextRazor documentation~\cite{textrazorDoc} recommends using a confidence threshold to avoid a high false positive rate.
+While TextRazor can be used for tasks like entity recognition, spelling correction, and more, we use topic tagging to perform topic detection on the output of Deep Speech.